Cacagator/Proble_-Set_1.3/README.md

 # need to make sure the "data" folder is at the same directory as all the scripts

-1) Gets the high temperature for each day in August for each year (again, we've done this, so look back at the previous scripts).
+#1) Gets the high temperature for each day in August for each year (again, we've done this, so look back at the previous scripts).
-Script hot_days.sh will do the job, and resultant file is Hottest_August_Days_1973-2016.txt
+##Script hot_days.sh will do the job, and resultant file is Hottest_August_Days_1973-2016.txt

-2) For each year gets the hottest temperature in August, creating a file with year and the highest temperature.
+#2) For each year gets the hottest temperature in August, creating a file with year and the highest temperature.
 This should probably go into a file for each year.
 This cannot go in /ufrc/zoo6927/share/PS1.3/data/ as you cannot write there, they should be in your own directory.
-Script hottest_day_year.sh will do the job, and resultant file is Temperature_Hottest_year.txt.
+##Script hottest_day_year.sh will do the job, and resultant file is Temperature_Hottest_year.txt.

-3) Prints the 5 years with the hottest temperatures and the 5 years with the lowest temperatures.
+#3) Prints the 5 years with the hottest temperatures and the 5 years with the lowest temperatures.
-Script HLowest_5Y_TMP.sh will do the job, and resultant file is "5_year_hottest_lowest_temperature.txt".
+##Script HLowest_5Y_TMP.sh will do the job, and resultant file is "5_year_hottest_lowest_temperature.txt".